-- MWAA to conclude negotiations with CRC on cost impacts of the delay due to SWM Part II-B and design changes at the end of 4Q 2016. - MWAA to revise their RCMP based upon the results of their negotiations with CRC for the time delay costs. - Loudoun County to prepare the Request for Qualifications for the Design-Build of the Loudoun Gateway and Ashburn South Parking Garages.
+- MWAA to conclude negotiations with CRC on cost impacts of the delay due to SWM Part II-B and design changes at the end of 4Q 2016, - MWAA to revise their RCMP based upon the results of their negotiations with CRC for the time delay costs. - Loudoun County to continue the procurement process for the Design-Build of the Loudoun Gateway and Ashburn South Parking Garages.